g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 <br><br>

-It's very European - the writers steal stereotypes and words from all over the place, but smear them.
+Atop all of THAT, it's maybe the most European game I've ever played - the writers steal stereotypes and words from all over the place, but smear them.
 Revachol is Paris 1871, Berlin 1946, East Berlin 1975, Haiti forever, Tallinn 1999, New Orleans 2005.

 No one is married.
 It used to be the center of the world.
-It used to have hope until it was taken by the colonisers.
+It used to have hope, until the pandemic lifted the communists that drew the colonisers.

+> Once we were an octopus that straddled the world, sucking up natural and human resources from Iilmaraa to South-East Seol.
+The city state that screwed the whole world.

 Maybe Paris - the seething esprit banlieue: wallowing, but also completely willing to punch an authority in the face.

 [Sunday Friend is one long indictment of the EU.](http://fayde.co.uk/dialojue/5490276-5490345-5490598-5490949-5490950-5490392-5490297-5490008-5490661-5490444-5490601-5490009-5490909-5490341#5490341) Which leads us to "Moralism", the ruling ideology.